-- The most common game species include waterfowl, deer, turkey and squirrel; however, all the major game species are found on Hovey Lake FWA.
+- The most common game species at Hovey Lake FWA include waterfowl, deer, turkey, and squirrel; however, all the major game species are present.

 - Flooding often limits hunting opportunities.
-Check with property for current water conditions.
+Check with the property for current water conditions.

 - Tree stands are allowed on the property from Sept.
 15 – Jan.
 10. Tree stands must have owner information attached and include name, address and phone number, or DNR Customer Identification Number.